-Employees who hold regular positions and are active members of a reserve component of the United States Military are eligible to receive paid military leave.
+Employees who hold regular positions with 48% or greater appointments and are active members of a reserve component of the United States Military are eligible to receive paid military leave.

-Eligible employees are granted a maximum of 15 days of paid military leave per year (October 1 to September 30).
+Eligible employees are granted a maximum of 30 days of paid military leave per year (October 1 to September 30) for required military duty.
+Required military leave is any period of active duty, inactive duty, or full-time National Guard duty, or any other appropriate duty status as determined by Human Resource Management.
 Your paid military leave hours are calculated based on your regular work day hours indicated in the Human Resources/Payroll System (HR/Pay).

 - Provide a copy of your orders to your department's personnel related staff member (PRS) or Shared Service Center (SSC).

 - Your department's PRS or SSC should submit a copy of your orders to Human Resource Management by emailing them to firstname.lastname@example.org or by faxing them to 785-864-5790.